mdiazgoncalves/check_tasmota/README.md

 # check_tasmota

 Nagios plugin to check availability of [Tasmota](https://tasmota.github.io/docs/) devices.
-Checks if the ESPHome device is online
+Checks if the Tasmota device is online

 ## Installation